Dermal Fillers Philadelphia, PA (Hyaluronic Acid Fillers)

 How long does it take Dermal Fillers to work & how long does it last?

 Hyaluronic Acid Filler results are immediate.
 The duration of the filler depends on several factors including the chemical properties of the filler as well as the area of the face injected.
 Typically areas with less facial movement (tear trough, nose) have a slower breakdown and last long in the body.
 Areas with more movement (lips, nasolabial folds, cheeks) will last a shorter period.
+If you want a more permanent alternative to Dermal Fillers, Fat Transfer may be better for you.
+But if your focus is on the lips, here’s an in-depth comparison between the Lip Lift and Lip Fillers.

 Why Should I Choose Dr. Kirk Lozada?